-Currently, most EVs charge at home or work.
-Two types of EV charging meet national Society of Automotive Engineers (SAE) standards:
+Currently, most EVs are charged at home or the workplace.
+Two types of EV charging technology meet national Society of Automotive Engineers (SAE) standards:

 Level 1 charging uses a standard, grounded, three-prong, 120-volt outlet with a ground fault circuit interrupter and also requires a 15- to 20 amp fuse or circuit breaker.
 The typical charge time for 40 miles of electric driving is 8 to 10 hours at Level 1.
 BEVs with larger batteries and extended electric driving range may take as much as 12 to 21 hours to fully charge at Level 1.